ARM-software/AVH/DoxyGen/infrastructure/src/aws.md

 **EC2 Instance type**

-At least *t2.micro* instance type is required to run AVH AMI, while *t3.medium* is a recommended option.
-An instance with more resources may improve the performance.
+*c5.large* instance type is recommended to run AVH AMI.
+A different instance type can be also used to improve the performance.

 \page run_ami_local Run AMI from AWS Console